Spanish transition to democracy: First elections and the draft of the Constitution

-With the success of the Basque Nationalist Party (Basque: EAJ, Euzko Alderdi Jeltzalea; Spanish: PNV, Partido Nacionalista Vasco) winning 8 seats and the Democratic Pact for Catalonia (PDC, Pacte Democrátic per Catalunya) winning 11 seats in their respective regions, nationalist parties also began to show their political strength in these elections.
+With the success of the Basque Nationalist Party (Basque: EAJ, Euzko Alderdi Jeltzalea; Spanish: PNV, Partido Nacionalista Vasco) winning 8 seats and the Democratic Pact for Catalonia (PDC, Pacte Democràtic per Catalunya) winning 11 seats in their respective regions, nationalist parties also began to show their political strength in these elections.

 The Constituent Cortes (elected Spanish parliament) then began to draft a constitution, in the middle of 1977.
 In 1978, the Moncloa Pact was passed: an agreement amongst politicians, political parties, and trade unions to plan how to operate the economy, during the transition.
 The Spanish Constitution of 1978 went on to be approved in a referendum, on 6 December 1978.